1. Baby sign language encourages early communication.

 4. Be patient, have fun, and combine signing with talking.

-Around this time, you might notice that your little one gets a bit frustrated or fussy when he tries to express himself and fails.
-Your baby will enter a range of months in which what he understands and wants to say has not caught up yet to what he’s capable of saying; particularly between 8-24 months of age.
+Around this time, you might notice that your little one gets a bit frustrated or fussy when they try to express themselves and fail.
+Your baby will enter a range of months in which what they understand and want to say has not caught up yet to what they’re capable of saying; particularly between 8-24 months of age.
 That’s why, at the beginning, gestures and imitating will become vital.
-He’ll watch closely for your cues and try to imitate the words you say, as well as learning how to seek your attention or help.
-Crying might be the first option, and it’s totally understandable since he can’t put into words what he wants and that is frustrating.
+They’ll watch closely for your cues and try to imitate the words you say, as well as learning how to seek your attention or help.
+Crying might be the first option, and it’s totally understandable since they can’t put what they want into words, and that is frustrating.

 Adding gestures to your favorite songs will also help expand your repertoire of activities with sign language.
 Reading time and picture books can also reinforce the concept that everything has a name and expose your child to more vocabulary and language comprehension.
-Whether you’re reading or talking to him, give him plenty of opportunities to join in.
+Whether you’re reading or talking to them, give them plenty of opportunities to join in.
 Ask questions and wait for a response.
-Paying attention to what he says will also help you identify the words he understands, the ones he wants to express, and the ones he has more trouble with.
+Paying attention to what they say will also help you identify the words they understand, the ones they want to express, and the ones they have more trouble with.

-Don’t worry if your baby has trouble imitating the signs at first, with your patience and understanding he’ll get there.
-Be sure to keep talking to him; as long as signs don’t replace your verbal conversations it won’t get in the way of his development and he’ll learn to communicate with both words and gestures.
+Don’t worry if your baby has trouble imitating the signs at first, with your patience and understanding they’ll get there.
+Be sure to keep talking to them; as long as signs don’t replace your verbal conversations it won’t get in the way of their development and they’ll learn to communicate with both words and gestures.
 Remember that teaching sign language is intended to ease the frustration and promote fun during bonding time; it’s not mandatory.
-It’s always good to share the signs you use with your family or the people that are close to your baby so that they can also help him express himself and promote his language development.
+It’s always good to share the signs you use with your family or the people that are close to your baby so that they can also help them express themselves and promote their language development.